patrickbucher/docs/weinberg/how-software-is-built.md

 When the dynamics of a  process is regulated by human decisions, _intervention dynamics_ is at play.
-When human decisions have no power to alterate the dynamic of a process, _natural dunamic_ is at play.
+When human decisions have no power to alterate the dynamic of a process, _natural dynamic_ is at play.
 A stone of a certain weight can be lifted by a human for some time (intervention dynamics), but gravity constrains that process in the long run (natural dynamic).
 Likewise, a manager can increase the output of a team by letting its members work overtime (intervention